okgrow/graphql-markdown/README.md

 ## Examples

 Check out the examples folder to see how it all works.
+Please note:
-- The examples expect you to be using Node version 8 or above.
+- Node version 8+ is required.
-- Don't forget to run `npm install` before trying the examples.
+- You must run `npm install` on the main package first as the examples import the `/dist` files.

 ## Maintainers